Heritage Crafts

 Other information

-Kiltmaking is a craft that is uniquely linked to a nation’s identity and therefore evokes a lot of emotion.
-It produces a product that is meant to last a lifetime and is to be passed down generations and a lot of the work kiltmakers do are repairs and resizing of kilts.
+Traditionally, kiltmaking is a craft that is uniquely linked to a nation’s identity and therefore evokes a lot of emotion.
+It produces a product that is meant to last a lifetime and which can be passed down generations, and a lot of the work kiltmakers do are repairs and resizing of kilts.
 Repairing, observing and learning from the work of kiltmakers of the past is one of the most exciting parts of the work.
 Many leave marks, dates and names under the lining to be discovered.

 National Lottery Heritage Fund